SFDO-Tooling/CumulusCI/docs/dev.md

 -   Identify the most recent production package release via the GitHub Releases section.
 If located, use that package and commit.
     (Resolver: `latest_release`)
--   Use the most recent commit on the repository\'s main branch as an unmanaged dependency.
+-   Use the most recent commit on the repository's main branch as an unmanaged dependency.
 (Resolver: `unmanaged`)

 **latest_release**: